 Studies have become easy with technology.
 Now a student can Google the questions and get an answer.
 But the chance of getting the most appropriate answer is still less.

 During law exams, students want to score in short questions as they don’t take much time to attempt and make up a good score.
 It is necessary to go through important short law notes.
 They can be covered in less time and are useful in exam time.

-With this article, I have attempted to showcase the most important law topics which may be helpful in CLAT 2020 exam, other entrance exams, judiciary, and even the LLB course.
+With this article, I have attempted to showcase the most important law topics which are helpful for CLAT exam, other entrance exams, judiciary, and even the LLB course.
 These notes are also helpful in solving MCQs faster and quickly.

-These are some of the most important law topics for all law exams.
+These are some of the most important law topics for CLAT, Judiciary, and all other law exams.

 2. Fundamental Rights